Young Dairy Scientist Award

 Aimed at early-stage career scientists, the session forms part of the annual ADC program providing opportunity to showcase new technologies and research to farmer delegates and offering broader exposure for upcoming scientists and their areas of research.

-Entry is by application and will open in September 2018.
+Entry is by application and will open in September each year.

 Full conference registration is complimentary to finalists with the winner receiving a travel bursary to extend their specified area of research.